Leveraging VLM-Based Pipelines to Annotate 3D Objects: Dataset Details

 \textbf{Recipe.} Rather than label objects on our own, we searched through object tags from Objaverse for a superset of 122 material labels.
 The initial matches were noisy---the tags often contain spurious materials (because artists can add arbitrary tags to optimize search engine visibility for their objects).
 So we used a custom web app to accept or reject object-label pairs from the initial matches.
 This helped preserve the natural, long-tailed distribution of material tags in the dataset (that also reflects the real world).
 We dropped query terms which returned too few/poor quality matches\footnote{Full list of material tags we searched for, but dropped due to insufficient, ambiguous, or poor quality matches: `alcohol', `alloy', `aluminium foil', `ash', `ashes', `buckram', `canvas', `carbon fiber', `carbon fibre', `carbon-fiber', `carbon-fibre', `cashmere', `cellulose', `chenille', `chitin', `cloth', `corduroy', `corn', `egg', `eggs', `eggshell', `feather', `feathers', `felt', `fiberglass', `flax', `flour', `flowers', `fur', `granite', `graphite', `grass', `knitwear', `lace', `laminate', `leaf', `leaves', `limestone', `mahogany', `milk', `oil', `papyrus', `parchment', `pasta', `pewter', `platinum', `ply', `plyboard', `pvc', `pyrex', `resin', `suede', `shell', `silk', `slate', `tartan', `teflon', `textile', `titanium', `veggie', `veggies'.}.
 In some cases, we had to resolve multiple tag matches per object.
 Although this was an opportunity to test multi-label prediction (which our aggregate VLM predictions do facilitate), for now we chose to focus on the primary/dominant material of each object.
 Finally, we merged some near-duplicate labels that we included initially to increase matches\footnote{Full list of materials we merged into other labels: `metallic', `woollen', `aluminium', `tarp', `shell'.}.

 The final test set contains 860 objects spanning 58 classes, with at least 3 objects per class, as shown in Figure \ref{fig:material_test_set_histogram}.
 See the attached file \path{material_test_set_objects.pdf} for images of all objects in the test set.

-See also Appendix \ref{sec:extended_results_material_prediction} for examples of PaLI-X and BLIP-2 predictions.
+\textbf{Evaluation metric.} Unlike in Sec \ref{sec:quantitative_type_evaluation}, we cannot rely on similarity in text embedding space because materials can appear close even when they are different (e.g. "wood" and "metal" have a cosine similarity score of 0.408).
+So we look for exact string matches in the VLM responses.